0xSpaceShard/starknet-devnet/page/docs/guide/development.md

 Why are we installing the exact version?
 We depend on Starknet's internal code, and any minor change might make Devnet unusable.
 E.g. a missing or moved function in a patch version of cairo-lang.

 The cairo compiler version (git tag) might need to be changed, both for your local development (git checkout in your compiler repo) and in the CI (in install_dev_tools.sh).
+Also, change the mentions of the old compiler version in the documentation (e.g. cairo1-support.md).

 After adding a new cairo-lang version, you need to recompile contract artifacts.